wduquette/whd-advent/BS.md

 ## Questions about patterns

-Rooms and Things follow the same pattern:
+Rooms and Things follow the same pattern.
+I've defined the entity module to abstract it.

-* An atom, containing a map of entity IDs to entity maps.

-* A (define-<entity>) function that defines a new entity given two or three standard attributes while allowing for others to be defined.

-* A number of standard queries, e.g., (<entity> :key....), (is-<entity>?), etc.

-Q: Is there a way to standardize this pattern, so that I don't need to just copy the code?

-A: Macros would do it.

-Q: Is there an existing Clojure abstraction that I should use?
+Q: Is there an existing Clojure abstraction I should use?

-A: ?

 ## Questions about descriptions